fuzziqersoftware/newserv/README.md

 ### Chat commands

-The server's shell supports a variety of administration commands.
-If the interactive shell is enabled, you can enter these commands at any time, even if the prompt isn't visible.
-Run `help` in the server's shell to see all of the commands and how to use them.

-newserv also supports a variety of commands players can use via the chat interface.
+newserv supports a variety of commands players can use by chatting in-game.
 Any chat message that begins with `$` is treated as a chat command.
 (If you actually want to send a chat message starting with `$`, type `$$` instead.)

 Some commands only work on the game server and not on the proxy server.
 The chat commands are: